-Methane testing is the environmental engineering process that examines the in situ soil gas under a property for explosion hazards.
-This physical process consists of drilling, vapor implant installation, sampling, laboratory work and a report stamped by a professional geologist.
-In fact, the data from a methane test aids building departments in health and safety determinations, and mitigation requirements.
+Methane testing is the environmental engineering process that examines the in-situ soil gas under a property for explosion hazards.
+This process consists of drilling, vapor probe installation, sampling, laboratory work and a final report stamped by a professional geologist.
+In fact, the data from a methane test aids building departments in health and safety determinations and mitigation requirements.
 Methane testing and methane mitigation systems are essential for properties inside “special hazard zones.”
 For example, the City of Los Angeles has “Methane Buffer Zones” and “Methane Zones.”
 Whereas the City of Huntington Beach has “Methane Districts.”
 And these special zones are a result of petroleum fields and landfills.
-Updated December 5, 2018.
+Updated August 20, 2019.

 Moreover, various local, State and federal agencies, under the jurisdiction of the United Stated Environmental Protection Agency, have recently formed departments and units in charge of methane mitigation.
 In fact, the growing concern for hazardous methane gas and other subsurface contaminants is prompting these agencies to strengthen the environmental policies for developments moving forward.
 For example, the Texas Commission for Environmental Quality implements a Landfill Gas Management program comprised of soil gas monitoring, reporting and mitigation.

-Historical oil fields, storage ponds and oil wells are the typical root causes of natural gas in soil.
-Consequently, properties with oil wells usually yield higher methane gas concentrations.
-Moreover, landfills are also common sources of methane gas hazards in shallow soil.
-Although without documentation, there is speculation that Methane Buffer Zones and Methane Zones are a reflection of a standard proximity from landfills and petroleum wells, pipelines, fields, etc.
+The typical root causes of natural gas in soil are historical oil fields, oil wells, gas extraction wells, crude oil pipelines and storage ponds, as well as natural surfacing petroleum deposits.
+Consequently, properties with oil wells on site usually yield higher methane gas concentrations than others.
+Additionally, landfills are also common sources of methane gas hazards in shallow soil.
+Although undocumented, there is speculation that Methane Buffer Zones and Methane Zones are a reflection of a property’s proximity to landfills and petroleum resources.

 The City of Los Angeles established high-risk boundaries which define “Methane Buffer Zones” and “Methane Zones.”
-Furthermore, these zones require a methane soil inspection and potential methane mitigation system when undergoing development.
-Other government agencies similarly apply the same mitigation standards.
-Los Angeles Mitigation requirements can be reviewed in Ordinance No. 175790 and Ordinance No. 180619.
+Consequently, these zones require a methane methane mitigation system when developing, unless testing results show otherwise.
+Similarly, other government agencies apply the same mitigation standards within their respective jurisdiction.
+The Los Angeles Mitigation requirements can be reviewed in Ordinance No. 175790 and Ordinance No. 180619.
 The diagram in the section below is a snapshot of the official LA City Methane Zone and Methane Buffer Zone Map.
-As indicated per the legend, the purple areas represent “Methane Buffer Zones.”
-And the pink areas represent “Methane Zones.
+The purple areas represent “Methane Buffer Zones.”
+And the pink areas represent “Methane Zones.”

 Most building departments and oversight agencies refer consumers to an official roster of certifiable testing consultants.
 Without valid certification, consultants are not authorized to perform methane testing and mitigation design services.
 Typically, agency rosters disclose each laboratory license number, specialized area of practice and contact information.
 Furthermore, the rosters display each laboratory license expiration date for consumer review.